gaulinsoft/jTypes/README.md

 ## Requirements

-jTypes requires ECMAScript 5, which is supported by any modern platform or web browser (and Internet Explorer 9+).
+jTypes requires ECMAScript 5, which is supported by any modern platform or browser.
+This includes the following desktop and mobile browser versions:

+* Internet Explorer 9
+* Firefox 4
+* Chrome 13
+* Safari 5.1
+* Opera 11.6
+* IE Mobile 9
+* Android 3
+* iOS Safari 5
+* Opera Mobile 11.5
+* Blackberry 7

+> IE Mobile 9 was released with the Windows Phone 7.5 update, also known as Mango; iOS 5 was released for the iPhone 3GS, iPhone 4, iPhone 4S, iPod Touch (3rd/4th gen), iPad, and iPad 2.

 ## Setup